 Our creative tools are constantly evolving.
 Automatic cameras, robot sculptors, 3d printing, augmented reality, have enabled artists to push the conversation about creative “purity” into another murky zone.
 Where do the tools begin and the artist’s intentions end?

 These works are made in a relationship with the “machine”.
 Shaping the input and output and using photographic sensibilities, techniques and history, I explore the use of Artificial Intelligence (Stable Diffusion, MidJourney) to expand my visual thinking as I adjust, rephrase, add modifications, specifics and tailor the output until it feels right.

 Prompts, poetics, descriptives, technical modifiers and formatting contribute to the end result which are adjusted, shifted and changed then filtered through additional software.

 The work continues my exploration of art, science and technology to better understand the blurring of truth and fiction.

-Tools include Photoshop, Lightroom, Fractal Architect, Boris, Luminar Neo, Stability Diffusion, Mid-Journey, Dalle 2, Unreal Engine, World Creator 2, Adobe Substance.
-The work is printed using the Piezography process with handmade carbon inks by Jon Cone on Hahnemühle fine art papers.
-Some works are printed on copper coated aluminum.
+Tools include Photoshop, Lightroom, Fractal Architect, Boris, Luminar Neo, Stability Diffusion, Mid-Journey, ChatGpt-4, Dalle 2, Unreal Engine, Topaz, World Creator 2, Adobe Substance.
+The Monochrome work is printed using the Piezography process with handmade carbon inks by Jon Cone on Hahnemühle fine art papers.
+Some works are printed on copper coated aluminum or glass.